-- Dry pipe sprinkler systems shall have a drainage valve(s) (or valves) installed at all low points of the system and piped to a safe discharge location on the exterior of the building. a.
-Location of the drainage valve(s) shall be clearly marked on the as-built drawings. b.
-Install drains at all low points of the system; with valves and piping to exterior. - B. All New Dry sprinkler systems shall be pressurized with a Nitrogen system versus a compressed air system.
+- A. Dry pipe sprinkler systems shall have drainage valve(s) installed at all low points of the system and piped to a safe discharge location on the exterior of the building. - a.
+Location of the drainage valve(s) shall be clearly marked on the as-built drawings. - B. All New Dry sprinkler systems shall be pressurized with a Nitrogen system versus a compressed air system.
 Nitrogen shall be minimum 98% pure.

 - C. For system volumes larger than 100 gallons nitrogen shall be supplied by a nitrogen generator. - a.
-Generators shall be located in Mechanical rooms only - Acceptable Manufacturers: South-Tek Systems, Potter, Engineered Corrosion Solutions, General Air Products - D. Dry systems with volumes less than or equal to 100 gallons can be supplied with high-pressure nitrogen cylinders with pressure regulator or a nitrogen generator. - a.
+Generators shall be located in Mechanical rooms only - b.
+Acceptable Manufacturers: South-Tek Systems, Potter, Engineered Corrosion Solutions, General Air Products - D. Dry systems with volumes less than or equal to 100 gallons can be supplied with high-pressure nitrogen cylinders with pressure regulator or a nitrogen generator. - a.
 If cylinders are the system of choice they must meet the following criteria. - i.
 Two cylinders minimum on the system.
-One as Primary and one as back up. - Unless required, the University does not want an automatic switch over system. - ii.
+One as Primary and one as back up. - 1.
+Unless required, the University does not want an automatic switch over system. - ii.
 Cylinders shall be located on the at grade floor or on a floor that has an elevator landing only. - iii.
 Based on NFPA's allowable pressure loss from the air pressure leakage test (for an old or existing system), nitrogen cylinders shall be sized to provide a reliable supply for at least 4 months of expected maintenance use. - iv.
-Where installed in a closed space consider the ventilation conditions such that an oxygen deficient atmosphere is not created. - V. High Pressure cylinders shall be supplied by the Contracted supplier of specialty gasses to the University at the time of the project.
+Where installed in a closed space consider the ventilation conditions such that an oxygen deficient atmosphere is not created. - v.
+High Pressure cylinders shall be supplied by the Contracted supplier of specialty gasses to the University at the time of the project.